About Write to Register

 Completing Write to Register

-All entering freshmen must complete Write to Register to choose their First Year Composition (FYC) course.
+All entering freshmen should complete Write to Register to choose their First Year Composition (FYC) course.
 If you have transfer credit for First Year Composition due to Advanced Placement, International Baccalaureate, or college course credit, you do not need to complete Write to Register.

 To begin Write to Register, please follow this link to go directly to the Write to Register page.